madneal/htb/Holiday/README.md

 2   322.47 ms htb.holiday (10.10.10.25)
 ```

 There are only two ports open.
-The port 8000 is a HTTP service which is hosted by Express.
+The port 8000 is an HTTP service which is hosted by Express.
 It should be our breakthrough.

-## Exploitaion
+## Exploitation

-Access to `http://10.10.10.25:8000`, there is nothing except a image.
-Download the image, and try to see more information about the image with exiftoo.
+Access to `http://10.10.10.25:8000`, there is nothing except an image.
+Download the image, and try to see more information about the image with ExifTool.
 Nothing interesting found.

 [![EjY0mV.png](https://s2.ax1x.com/2019/05/19/EjY0mV.png)](https://imgchr.com/i/EjY0mV)

-Then try to brute force the direcory.
+Then try to brute force the directory.
 Gobuster and dirbuster seem not to be very useful for this box.
-If you try dirb, you will soon find some important directories, including: admin, login.
+If you try dirb, you will soon find some important directories, including admin, login.
 Try to access `http://10.10.10.25:8000/login`.
 It is a login web page.
 Try to login with some default credentials.
 Not work.
 Then use burp to save the login request to a file.

 ```
 POST /login HTTP/1.1